 What Does “CDA” Signify?
 A CDA is an individual who has demonstrated competence in working with children and their families.
 They have completed 120 hours of formal training, been observed in their classroom, and have passed oral and written exams.
 It is available to those who work with infants, toddlers or preschoolers in child care centers, nursery schools, and family child care programs.

 Online CDA Child Care Resources of Rockland currently offers an online CDA course.
-Please contact Ellen Mitchell with any question or for more information at (877) 425-0009 x456 or email email@example.com for more information.
+Please contact Ellen Mitchell with any questions or for more information at (877) 425-0009 x456 or email firstname.lastname@example.org for more information.

 Already completed a CDA course online?
 Need an advisor to complete the process?
 For assistance, please contact Ellen Mitchell, CDA Coordinator, at (877) 425-0009 x 456 or email email@example.com.
 For more information about CDA - please download the brochure.